ChadOdin/MeltingPot/README.md

 these scripts all have their own folders/sub-folders in the repo.

+AWS & Kubernetes scripts were based off of available documentation.

 ### Cheatsheets
 I've self taught myself all of the information available on these sheets: